pedroscampoy/provariota/README.md

 # provaryota
-Variant calling and comparison in prokaryote species following gatk best practices
+Variant calling and comparison in prokaryote species